datachand/angular-meteor/README.md

 angular-meteor v0.3.
 ========

-> angular-meteor v0.3.2 is compatible with Meteor 1.0.
+> Angular and Meteor, so happy together

+angular-meteor is a meteor package that allows you to easily build meteor applications with an angular front end.
+It bridges the reactivity of meteor with the binding of angular.

 ## Quick start
 1. Install [Meteor](http://docs.meteor.com/#quickstart) <code>curl https://install.meteor.com | /bin/sh</code>